Skip to content

 Mathematica Licensing

 NERSC's Mathematica licenses are for a limited number of seats.
-Once you are finished using Mathematica, please be sure you disconnect your X11 session so that your seat becomes available to the next user.
+Once you are finished using Mathematica, please be sure you disconnect your terminal session so that your seat becomes available to the next user.
 If you use NX, remember to exit Mathematica within your NX session before closing, as NX will otherwise keep the session alive, preventing other users from launching Mathematica.

 When starting up a new Mathematica session, check to be sure that you don't already have an instance of Mathematica running.
 The most common issue with Mathematica licensing at NERSC is that another user is inadvertently using multiple seats.